koros33/koros33.github.io/docs/about.md

 # About Me

+I’m **Koros Ian**, a technical writer with a background in journalism.
+I see documentation as more than instructions , it’s turning complexity into clarity so users don’t rage-click their way into frustration.

+My toolkit:

+* **Markdown + Git** → my blueprints
+* **Postman + cURL** → my lab
+* **Notion + Confluence** → my commons
+* **OpenAPI + Swagger** → my compass
+*
+"I’m currently documenting a **Payments API with Swagge**r, focusing on making the docs as straightforward and usable as the API itself."

-> Docs should be like good coffee: strong, clear, and impossible to ignore.
+Docs should be like good coffee: **strong, clear, and impossible to ignore**.

-I’m Koros Ian, a technical writer with a background in journalism and writing.
-I craft **API docs, user manuals, onboarding guides, and FAQs** that help your users succeed without rage clicking.

-- Markdown + Git = my happy place
-- Postman + cURL = my API playground
-- Notion + Confluence = my collaboration toolkit
-- openAPI + swagger.

-Currently exploring the intersection of **SaaS, DevTools, and AI** and backend engineering.
+I believe good docs don’t just explain software — they build trust.

-> Open to **remote roles & internships** where I can put my documentation skills to work.
+Open to **remote roles & internships** where I can put this philosophy into practice.